 My favourite exhibit was the Jellies.
 They were completely mesmerising.
 Did you know jellies have no bones, brains, blood or teeth?

-When we first entered the aquarium we saw some tiny moon jelly fish about the size of a small coin.
+When we first entered Monterey Bay Aquarium we saw some tiny moon jelly fish about the size of a small coin.
 It’s hard to believe those teeny, tiny jellies grow into the large ones seen below.

 Sadly plastic bags that make their way into the ocean are sometimes mistaken for moon jellyfish by sea turtles and birds who eat them, meaning thousands of animals are dying every year because of human pollution.
 Another great reason to reduce plastic bag usage.